Key Takeaways

 To create SEO-friendly URLs, you should follow these principles:

 User understandable: The URL should be easy to understand for a person reading it.
 Avoid the use of cryptic characters, many parameters, and spelling mistakes.
-For example, avoid special characters or letters that are language-specific and non-international.
-In Denmark for example, we have letters like Æ, Ø, and Å which others don’t and URLs are unable to have any of these.
+Avoid special characters or letters that are language-specific and non-international.

 Page titles and meta descriptions (metadata)